Romans-I-XVI/Roku-gameEngine/README.md

 First start by creating the gameEngine object

-##### gameEngine = gameEngine_init(canvas_width as Integer, canvas_height as Integer, debug as Boolean) as Object
+##### game = new_game(canvas_width as Integer, canvas_height as Integer, debug as Boolean) as Object
-Creates the main gameEngine object, the canvas width and height create an empty bitmap of that size that the game is drawn to.
+Creates the main game object, the canvas width and height create an empty bitmap of that size that the game is drawn to.
 If debug is enabled various information will be printed to the console.

-gameEngine
+Game
 ------
 ###### ---General Methods---
 ##### Play() as Void